-- staff with the highest proportion of variable to fixed remuneration; - staff earning above a certain absolute threshold of total remuneration, - staff members or a group , whose activities could potentially have a significant impact on the institution's results and/or balance sheet.
+• staff with the highest proportion of variable to fixed remuneration;

+• staff earning above a certain absolute threshold of total remuneration,

+• staff members or a group , whose activities could potentially have a significant impact on the institution's results and/or balance sheet.

-Institutions should not categorically dismiss low earners as non risk-takers.
-There could be cases where staff do not earn a high amount of total remuneration but could have a material impact on the institution's risk profile given the individuals' particular job function or responsibilities.
-Consequently, an analysis of job functions and responsibilities at the institution should be undertaken for a proper assessment of those roles that could materially affect the institution's risk profile.
+An analysis of job functions and responsibilities at the institution should be undertaken for a proper assessment of those roles that could materially affect the institution's risk profile.
+There could be cases where a staff member does not earn a high amount of total remuneration but could have a material impact on the institution's risk profile given the individual's particular job function or responsibilities.

-- Other employees/persons, whose total remuneration takes them into the same remuneration bracket as senior managers and risk takers such as: high-earning staff members who are not already in the above categories and who have a material impact on the risk profile of the institution.
-'Remuneration bracket' refers to the range of the total remuneration of each of the staff members in the senior manager and risk taker categories from the highest paid to the lowest paid in these categories.
+Additionally, if they have a material impact on the institution's risk profile, other employees/persons, whose total remuneration takes them into the same remuneration bracket as senior managers and risk takers must be included as the Identified Staff, such as: high-earning staff members who are not already in the above categories and who have a material impact on the risk profile of the institution.
+'Remuneration bracket' refers to the range of the total remuneration of each of the staff members in the senior manager and risk taker categories - from the highest paid to the lowest paid in these categories.
 Any staff member, whose total remuneration would fall within that range, should be assessed.
 It is likely that in some cases, those staff members whose remuneration is as high as or higher than senior executives and risk takers will be exerting material influence on the institution's risk profile in some way.
-In other situations, this may not be the case. - 17.
-Consideration must also be given to the position of individual sole traders and partnerships and, in certain cases, depending on the legal structure of the institution or entity, some of the remuneration requirements may not be applicable to staff at such ownerships or partnerships.
-Dividends that partners receive as owners of an institution are not covered by these guidelines (unless they represent a vehicle or method for circumvention, see paragraph 13); however, any imprudent extraction of capital out of the institution through pay outs of dividends would be covered by normal capital adequacy rules under Pillars 1 and 2. - 18.
-The examples mentioned in paragraph 16 are not conclusive.
-The greater the assumption that there may be risk-takers in certain business units, the more in-depth must be the risk analysis to assess whether a person is to be considered a material risk-taker or not.
+In other situations, this may not be the case.